-Sterile water should be used in blends and as water flushes.
+Sterile water should be used in water flushes.

 5.9.1 Preparation

 When considering the purchase of a blender, please refer to the BDA Practice Toolkit: The Use of Blended Diet with Enteral Feeding Tubes (2021) for advice and guidance on types available.